WES-R23/Uptrail-Week-1/README.md

 **Cleaning Approach**

-Used Excel formulas to create standardised helper columns rather than overwriting raw data, preserving an audit trail Applied PROPER() for name and gender normalisation, manual correction for plan casing Filtered and flagged invalid/blank records separately rather than deleting them outright Validated email format visually and cross-referenced for duplicates using COUNTIF()
+Helper columns (Plan Proper, Gender Proper) were added alongside original values rather than overwriting them, preserving a full audit trail of changes made.
+Applied PROPER() for name and gender normalisation, manual correction for plan casing Filtered and flagged invalid/blank records separately rather than deleting them outright Validated email format visually and cross-referenced for duplicates using COUNTIF()